microsoft/vision-datasets/README.md

 ### Training with PyTorch

 Training with PyTorch is easy.
 After instantiating a `ManifestDataset`, simply passing it in `vision_datasets.pytorch.torch_dataset.TorchDataset` together with the `transform`, then you are good to go with the PyTorch DataLoader for training.

+## Helpful commands

+There are a few commands that come with this repo once installed, such as TVS <=> COCO conversion, datset check and download, detection => classification dataset, and so on, check [`UTIL_COMMANDS.md`](./UTIL_COMMANDS.md) for details.